Lisa Crittenden

 Lisa Crittenden (born 1962) is an Australian former actress, noted for her roles in various television series, such as The Restless Years (as Briony Thompson, 1981), The Sullivans (as Sally Meredith), Prisoner (as Maxine Daniels 1982–83), Sons and Daughters (as Leigh Palmer 1985–86), Rafferty's Rules (1988) and the New Zealand produced Shortland Street (as Carrie Burton 1992–93).

 She had 3 roles in drama Blue Heelers and also played a lead role in mini-series Whose Baby? and made a guest appearance as Gabrielle's mother Hecuba in Xena: Warrior Princess.

 Personal life

 Crittenden has been married to Gary Moore, a freelance director of photography, since 1986.
 She currently resides in Melbourne, Australia with her husband, and two sons.

+In her role as Carrie Burton in Shortland Street, Crittenden delivered the line "You're not in Guatemala now, Dr. Ropata" during a disagreement Burton had with Dr. Hone Ropata (Temuera Morrison) in the series's inaugural episode.
+The line has become a staple of popular culture in New Zealand.